ThomasMertes/seed7/src/read_me.txt

   I can include it in the release.

-COMPILING UNDER WINDOWS WITH GCC
+COMPILING UNDER WINDOWS WITH GCC FROM MINGW

     When gcc and mingw32-make from MinGW are installed use a console, go to the 'src' directory and type: